YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-Post-FUE patient reviewing a donor area photo with a neck pillow nearby for scalp tightness after FUE
+After FUE patient reviewing a donor area photo with a neck pillow nearby for scalp tightness after FUE

-If your scalp feels tight, stretched, heavy, or pulled after FUE, that feeling by itself is usually not a graft emergency.
 In the first days and weeks, tightness can come from swelling, local anesthetic fluid, thousands of tiny donor punctures, skin healing, and irritated small sensory nerves.
-It may be more noticeable at night or when the donor area touches a pillow.
+It may feel stronger at night, especially when the donor area touches a pillow.

-Usually no. A tight or pulling feeling can fit the early healing period after FUE, especially when the procedure involved a large donor area, a high graft count, or a long surgery day.
+Not by itself.
+A tight or pulling feeling can fit the early healing period after FUE, especially when the procedure involved a large donor area, a high graft count, or a long surgery day.
 The scalp has been numbed, expanded, punctured, washed, and dressed.
 Even when the surface looks clean, the tissue underneath may still feel heavy or stretched.

 During FUE, local anesthesia and tumescent fluid are used to make the scalp numb and easier to work on.
 Some of that fluid and swelling can move through the scalp and forehead during the first days.
-Patients may feel fullness, pressure, or skin stretching before the swelling visibly settles.
+You may feel fullness, pressure, or skin stretching before the swelling visibly settles.

 Extraction also creates many tiny wounds in the donor area.
 They are small, but there can be thousands of them.
 The skin has to close, the surface crusts have to lift, and the small nerve endings in the area can feel irritated while healing.
 A scalp may therefore look better on the outside while the feeling becomes more noticeable around days 4 to 10.